dman14/VDVAE-SR/README.md

-# VDVAE-SR
+# Master-Thesis-WiP
-Repository for the implementation of VDVAE-SR.
+Git Repository for the Work-in-Progress of the Master Thesis on Super-Resolution.
+(More details to be added)